goodeggs/pod-template/README.md

 - Turnkey access to Travis CI
 - Also supports Carthage

+`pod lib create YourNewPod --template-url=https://github.com/goodeggs/pod-template.git`

 ## Getting started

 There are two reasons for wanting to work on this template, making your own or improving the one for everyone's.
 In both cases you will want to work with the ruby classes inside the `setup` folder, and the example base template that it works on from inside `template/ios/`.

 ## Best practices